A Condensed Constrained Nonconforming Mortar-based Approach for Preconditioning Finite Element Discretization Problems: Introduction

-The approach exploited in this work, to construct preconditioners for a given conforming discretization (i.e., an initial formulation with no jump terms involved), is to further replace $\tau_-$ and $\tau_+$ by subdomains $T_-$ and $T_+$ (e.g., unions of fine-scale finite elements) and $\ff$ -- by the interface $F$ between $T_-$ and $T_+$.
-The subdomains, $\set{T}$, can be viewed as forming a coarse triangulation $\cT^H$, when each $T \in \cT^H$ is a union of elements from an initial fine-scale triangulation $\cT^h$.
-Any such subdomain, $T$, is referred to as an \emph{agglomerated element} or an {\em agglomerate}, in short.
-The resulting modified mortar method employs a pair of discontinuous spaces: one space of functions $u_e = (u_T)$, associated with the agglomerates $T \in \cT^H$, and a second space of functions $u_b = (u_F)$, associated with the set of interfaces, $\set{F}$, between any two neighboring $T_-$ and $T_+$ in $\cT^H$.
-This, excluding any forcing terms, leads to a resulting Lagrangian functional with local terms $\half a_T(u_T,v_T) + \sum_{F \subset \partial T} \int_F \mu_{T,F} (u_T - u_F)\dd\rho$, associated with each $T$, where $a_T(\cdot,\cdot)$ is the local, on $T$, version of the original symmetric positive definite (SPD) bilinear form $a(\cdot,\cdot)$ from the given conforming discretization.
-The bilinear form and the respective linear algebra equations, possessing the desired local structure, of the modified mortar method are obtained, as standard, from the problem of finding a saddle point of the Lagrangian functional.
-This bilinear form and a reduced (Schur complement) variant of it are utilized in the construction of preconditioners for the original conforming bilinear form $a(\cdot,\cdot)$.
+The approach exploited in this work to construct preconditioners for a given conforming discretization (an initial formulation with no jump terms involved) is to further replace $\tau_-$ and $\tau_+$ by subdomains $T_-$ and $T_+$ and $\ff$ by the interface $F$ between $T_-$ and $T_+$.
+The subdomains $\set{T}$ can be viewed as forming a coarse triangulation $\cT^H$ when each $T \in \cT^H$ is a union of elements from an initial fine-scale triangulation $\cT^h$.
+Any such subdomain $T$ is referred to as an \emph{agglomerate element} or an {\em agglomerate} in short.
+The resulting modified mortar method employs a pair of discontinuous spaces: one space of functions of the kind $u_e = (u_T)$, i.e., piecewise defined functions on the agglomerates $T \in \cT^H$, and a second space of functions of the kind $u_b = (u_F)$, i.e., piecewise defined functions on the interfaces $\set{F}$ between any two neighboring $T_-$ and $T_+$ in $\cT^H$.
+This, excluding any forcing terms, leads to a resulting Lagrangian functional with local terms $\half a_T(u_T,v_T) + \sum_{F \subset \partial T} \int_F \mu_{T,F} (u_T - u_F)\dd\rho$ associated with each $T$, where $a_T(\cdot,\cdot)$ is the local version on $T$ of the original symmetric positive definite (SPD) bilinear form $a(\cdot,\cdot)$ from the given conforming discretization.
+The bilinear form and the respective linear algebra equations of the modified mortar method, possessing the desired local structure, are obtained in a standard way from the problem of finding a saddle point of the Lagrangian functional.
+This bilinear form and a reduced Schur complement variant of it are utilized in the construction of preconditioners for the original conforming bilinear form $a(\cdot,\cdot)$.
 Importantly, as shown in this work, while the constrained mortar-based reformulation leads to an indefinite ``saddle-point problem'', the obtained preconditioners are SPD, leading to more natural analysis of their properties and the application of the conjugate gradient method.
-Moreover, the Schur complement from the reduced, via static condensation, form is also SPD, allowing the utilization of the abundantly available solvers and preconditioners for systems with SPD matrices, like multigrid methods.
+Moreover, the Schur complement from the reduced via static condensation form is also SPD, allowing the utilization of the abundantly available solvers and preconditioners for systems with SPD matrices like multigrid methods.